dmarciano/TelephoneValidation/README.md

-# TelephoneValidation
+# Telephone Validation - North American Numbering Plan (NANP)
-Light-weight telephone validation method for phone numbers provided under the North American Numbering (NANP) Plan
+Light-weight telephone validation method for phone numbers provided under the North American Numbering Plan (NANP)

 ## Usage
 The library contains a single static class ```Telephone``` with a single static method ```Validate```.
 The phone number to validate is passed to this method.
 The phone